 (Ph.D.
-Massachusetts Institute of Technology) Professor of Science and Technology Policy is currently on leave.
+Massachusetts Institute of Technology) Professor of Science and Technology Policy.
 Nuclear waste disposal,nuclear energy, regulatory issues, and science and technology policy.

 Interim Director of the Institute for International Science and Technology Policy, Professor of Chemistry and International Affairs

 (Ph.D., SUNY-Stony Brook).
 Hybrid materials, f-element chemistry, Nuclear fuel cycle, X-ray crystallography, and Luminescent materials.